esilberberg/PressScraper/README.md

 ERROR LOG:

 NoSuchElement, This means that the chromedriver could not find the press release link on the website.
 User should search for this article on the ACLU website and manually download and catalog.

-NotLoggedToOutputManifest, Sometimes wkhtmltopdf did create a PDF and failed to register the download on the output_manifest.
-Sometimes the entire print to PDF process failed.
-Either way, users should verify that the PDF did download and see if it was logged to the output_manifest.
-Users will need to download and catalog or simply catalog these articles.